 A guide to what you need to know, from the industry’s most popular positions to today’s sought-after data skills.

 Highest Paying Industries For Data Analysts

 While there is a need for data analysts in nearly all industries, some fields are experiencing higher demand—and increasingly competitive compensation standards—for skilled data professionals.
-According to RHT’s Salary Guide, the top industries in 2019 are:
+According to RHT’s Salary Guide, the top industries hiring for these roles in 2022 are: